FarzamA/btcgambler-docs/docs/index.md

 Welcome to the public documentation for **BTCGambler** — a real-time crash gambling game built on Bitcoin and WebSockets.

+📌 **Note:** This project is home-hosted.
+The live demo is generally available between **9 AM and 5 PM EST**.
+If the link is temporarily down, please refer to this documentation to explore features, architecture, and usage.

 👉 [Live Demo](https://btcgambler.duckdns.org/login)

 ---